tigera-solutions/cc-aks-implement-runtime-security/README.md

-# Microsoft Azure: Hands-on AKS workshop </br> Detect and block container and network-based attacks in AKS
+# Workshop: Microsoft AKS Security Bootcamp: </br> Implement runtime security

 ## Welcome

-In this AKS-focused workshop, you will work with Microsoft Azure and Calico Cloud to learn how to design and deploy best practices to secure your Kubernetes environment, detecting and blocking container and network-based attacks.
+In this AKS-focused workshop, you will work with Microsoft Azure and Calico Cloud to learn how to protect containers in your Kubernetes cluster from known and zero-day threats based container and network attacks running on Microsoft AKS.

-Cloud-native applications require a modern approach based on the zero-trust principles of identity-based access, least privilege access, and proactively detecting threats and reducing the blast radius in case of a breach.

-Calico Cloud enables fine-grained, zero-trust workload access controls between your microservices and external databases, cloud services, APIs, and other applications.
-It also prevents the lateral movement of threats with identity-aware segmentation that works across your workload environments, including hosts, VMs, Kubernetes components, and services.
+In an increasingly interconnected and digital world, the security of your AKS Kubernetes clusters is non-negotiable.
+This workshop equips you with the knowledge and skills to fortify your cluster's defenses comprehensively, ensuring the protection of critical workloads and sensitive data.
+It empowers you to customize security measures to fit your organization's unique requirements and keeps you ahead of the curve in a rapidly evolving cybersecurity landscape.

+Cybersecurity expertise is in high demand and mastering the art of securing Kubernetes environments is a valuable skill set.
+Whether you're an IT administrator, developer, or security professional, the insights gained in this workshop will enhance your proficiency and make you an invaluable asset to your organization.
+Additionally, by proactively implementing robust security practices, you can save your organization from potential financial losses and reputational damage that can result from security breaches.

+Don't miss this opportunity to bolster your security knowledge, protect your infrastructure, and advance your professional journey.

 You will come away from this workshop with an understanding of how others in your industry are securing and observing cloud-native applications in Microsoft Azure, along with best practices that you can implement in your organization.